Oracle Convergence: never-ending story of 0-day

 “That’s super easy man, just replace all ‘src=*’with empty string”

 Yes, you see it right.
 You are protected in 100% from nasty pictures and in addition you receive XSS!
-If you decide to stop the protection mechanism XSS goes away.
+If you decide to enable images XSS goes away.

 I won’t provide ready to use PoC, reason should be clear.